UpRight Review by a Posture Expert

 - skin needs to cleaned to be free of oils for best adhesion

-- Questionable research-In case studies given to me by UpRight, participants report reduced pain but pictures show little to no improvement
+- Questionable research-In case studies given to me by UpRight, participants report reduced pain but pictures show little to no improvement in posture

 User Review #1